Recap / Lupin IIIS 2 E 25

 .
 Released in 2004 by Geneon on Volume 5: Mission Irresistible

 In the middle of Africa is an odd prison; prisoners roam the grounds freely, out of cells waiting our their sentence while guards relax and slack off.
-In the midst of this prison, the Warden makes continuing advances towards a certain prison, one Fujiko Mine.
+In the midst of this prison, the Warden makes continuing advances towards a certain prisoner, one Fujiko Mine.
 Taking refuge in her cell, she continues to spurn him.
 His attempts to woo her are interrupted with word that a prisoner, due to be executed tomorrow, has escaped.
 The Warden returns to his office and releases a sinister looking missle-on-wheels he calls a "land shark", chucking how some of the prisoners can't understand this is the fate they meet if they try to escape.
 The land shark zooms out of the prison and out into the African wilds.

 A bit away, Lupin, Jigen, and Goemon are driving down a deserted highway when Lupin nearly hits a body in the road.
 The three get out of the car to check on the man, but he leaps up, punches Lupin and Jigen, and grabs the master thief's car.
 As he speeds away, the land shark, in hot pursuit, zooms by the confused gang.
 Both disappear over the horizon, followed by a loud explosion.
 The three follow it to find Lupin's car, blown to smithereens, and a note from Fujiko, carried by the prisoner, among the wreckage that begs Lupin to come and rescue her from prison and the lecherous Warden.